wp-plugins/gravity-forms-data-persistence-add-on-reloaded/readme.txt

 We don't provide a dedicated support, but we will try our best to reply you back.

 == Changelog ==

+= 3.1.1 =
+1. Added persistent data call has been added to the first page only.

 = 3.1 =
 1. Updated hook for javascript to work where form settings were moved to.